mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 The process of describing the varied sources of influence on the evolving design, learning as movements, horizontal etc.

 This study, guided by DBR and CHAT frameworks,  embraces an authentic and ecological approach to research.
-The motivation for embedding pedagogical interventions within a real-world CGD&P learning environment, is to produce findings are contextually valid and socially relevant.